ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **Statistical Analysis:** Collection, organization, analysis, interpretation, and presentation of data to uncover patterns and trends.

 **Statistical Distributions:** A way of describing the likelihood of different outcomes based on a dataset.
 The "bell curve" is a common statistical distribution.

+**Statistical Significance Testing:** Evaluation technique to verify that data is appropriately handled and interpreted within the model.

 **Statistics:** Collection, organization, analysis, interpretation, and presentation of data to uncover patterns and trends.